 3. Limit sound reflection in the home theater

 A solution to this problem is using acoustic absorbers or diffusers.
 When placed correctly, these acoustic absorbers improve bass, create less reflected audio, and unify tonal quality.
-Depending on the audio diffuser, it can serve as not only a sound improvement but give the space a unique visual style.
+Depending on the audio diffuser, this surround sound setup idea not only serves as an improvement for sound but also gives the space a unique visual style.
 Wooden audio absorbers are often favored, and usually, have intricate designs carved into the surface to help control sound.
 If the theater needs audio diffusers that are hidden from sight, there are also ones made from poly or foam.

 4. Seating will impact sound design

-It may seem odd, but every aspect of the room plays into sound design.
+It may seem odd, but every aspect of the room should be considered when brainstorming home theater surround sound setup ideas.
 It’s not just the positioning of the seating that’s important but the size of the chair and the height of the headrest.
 Nobody wants a speaker directly behind their head or just below it.
 Considering all these factors can be quite a pain for the uninitiated which is why we always recommend getting an A/V integrator because worrying about the details is second nature to them.